xut2019/xut2019.github.io/_pages/about.md

 **Xu Tao (徐 涛 ) is associate professor with the [School of Information Science and Engineering](https://ise.ujn.edu.cn/), [University of Jinan](https://www.ujn.edu.cn/)(济南大学).
 He received the M.S. degree in computer science from China University of Petroleum(中国石油大学), and the Ph.D. degree in computer science from [IRIP Lab](https://irip.buaa.edu.cn/), Beihang University(北京航空航天大学).**

-Research interest includes **remote sensing image analysis** and **human-computer interaction**, especially interested in the following topics:
+Research interest is multimodal information processing in the following topics:
 - **Embodied Intelligence and Human-Robot Interaction**.
-- **Detection, Segmentation and Change Detection from Remote Sensing images**.
+- **Detection, Segmentation and Change Detection of Remote Sensing images**.

 # 🔥 News